Ingredients

 How To Use

 We enjoy kale raw in salads and also cooked.
-Here are a few links for you:
+We have several recipes for you.

 Be creative and use kale in soups, stews, salads, sautés, stir-fries and made into kale chips.
 Most recipes that call for spinach or Swiss chard are good bets for substituting kale.